deckgo/deckdeckgo/doc/features/navigation.md

 await deck.slideNext();
 ```

-*Optional parameter:* Optionally your could provide a boolean parameter to this method in case you would not like the event `slideNextStart` and `slidePrevStart` to be fired.
+*Optional parameter:* Optionally your could provide a boolean parameter to this method in case you would not like the event `slideNextDidChange` and `slidePrevDidChange` to be fired.

 ```
 await deck.slideNext(false);